It’s a challenging time to look for work, but there are lots of employers recruiting in Wales this summer. Start your search for a new job here!

 Online job vacancies dropped to around 46,000 vacancies in May 2020.
 In October 2020, the number of vacancies had gone back up to over 76,000.
 By February 2021, they had dropped again to just over 64,000.

 In March 2021 however, overall online job postings in Wales jumped by nearly 30% to 83,000, the highest monthly increase since before the pandemic hit in February 2020.
-In April 2021, there was a slight drop to around 82,000 job postings.
+In June 2021, there were more than 100,000 job postings.

-The sectors recruiting in high numbers include health and care, transport and logistics, education, IT and retail.
-Hospitality and Tourism are seeing more jobs advertised now too.
+The sectors recruiting in high numbers include health and care, transport and logistics, hospitality, education, IT and retail.

 |Occupation||No. of Job Postings|